-Pair a breathable fleece like the Patagonia R1 hoody with a dedicated wind layer, and you have the ultimate alpine setup.
+Pair a breathable fleece like the Patagonia R1 Hoody with a dedicated wind layer, and you have the ultimate alpine setup.
 You can check out our Wind Breaker Jacket Review for more information on that type of layer.

-The Arc'teryx Fortrez comes in second in terms of weather resistance.
+The Arc'teryx Fortrez also offers a little defense regarding weather resistance.
 Though not as thick as the Denali, it was the only other fleece that could resist light rain for more than a few minutes.
-The breathable Patagonia R1 and R3 hoodies soaked up rain like a sponge, so you'll want to keep a waterproof layer handy when cruising around in the mountains with these jackets.
+The breathable Patagonia R1 and the REI Co-op Hyperaxis Hoody hoodies soaked up rain like a sponge, so you'll want to keep a waterproof layer handy when cruising around in the mountains with these jackets.
 You can find a great option over in our Rain Jacket Review.

 The plethora of jackets in the "fleece" category on the market today can make one dizzy for sure.
 In general, we buy these jackets for their primary function, warmth.
 However, as technology grows and designs improve, the added features modeled in most fleeces today can be what seal the deal.
 Like almost all gear, it depends on how and where you're planning on using it.
 We hope our review of these products will positively assist you in your search for your new fleece.
 If you need further help in your search, be sure to check out the tips we provide in our Buying Advice article.